-2.3 The unit of certification maintains updated information on the FFBs sourced locally:

-Information on the geographical location of the origin of the FFBs; it is possible to verify documents with national authorities.
-Proof of property rights by the producer / small producer.
-See 4.4.1, 4.4.2, 4.4.3 If applicable, a valid plantation / exploitation / marketing license, or form part of a cooperative that allows the purchase and sale of FFB.

-If the unit of certification has small producers in its supply base, the time required for existing RSPO-certified mills to meet this criteria for all small producers in its supply base, the time required for existing its of occurring interview of the state of the stat
+Criterion (new) Guidance 2.3 The unit of certification maintains updated information on the FFBs sourced locally: • Information on the geographical location of the origin of the FFBs; it is possible to verify documents with national authorities if needed. • Proof of property rights by the producer / small producer.
+See 4.4.1, 4.4.2, 4.4.3. • If applicable, a valid plantation / exploitation / marketing license, or form part of a cooperative that allows the purchase and sale of FFB.
+If the unit of certification has smallholders in its supply base, the time required for existing RSPO-certified mills to meet these criteria for all smallholders in its supply base is three years from [15 November of 2021].
+For mills that are not yet certified, or mills in their first year of certification, the term required for smallholders in their supply base is three years from the initial moment of certification.
 The unit of certification complies with all applicable regulation.
 Annex 1.